Security logout for clinical researchers

 How to enable the timeout

-Step 1.
-Create a group in Terra
+Step 1: Create a group in Terra (or choose an existing group)

 1.2.
-Click on "Create a New Group" at the top left of the groups page
+Click on "Create a New Group" at the top left of the Groups page

 1.3.
-Give your group a name (only letters, numbers, underscores and dashes allowed)
+Give your group a name (only letters, numbers, underscores, and dashes allowed)

 1.4.
 Select the "Create Group" button